-AREA OF SPECIAL EDUCATIONAL NEED Relating to difficulties with: Communication and Children may have a delay or disorder in one or more of the following areas: Interaction Attention/Interaction skills: May have difficulties ignoring distractions.
+AREA OF SPECIAL EDUCATIONAL NEED Relating to difficulties with: Children may have a delay or disorder in one or more of the following areas: Communication and Interaction Attention / Interaction skills: May have difficulties ignoring distractions.
 Need reminders to keep attention.
 May need regular prompts to stay on task.
 May need individualised motivation in order to complete tasks.
 Difficulty attending in whole class.
 Interaction will not always be appropriate.
 May have peer relationship difficulties.
 May not be able to initiate or maintain concentration.
-May have difficulties with social interaction (ASD).
-They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.
-Understanding/Receptive Language : May need visual support to understand or process spoken language.
+Understanding/Receptive Language: May need visual support to understand or process spoken language.
 May need augmented communication systems.
 Frequent misunderstandings.
 Repetition of language and some basic language needs to be used to aid their understanding.
 Speech/Expressive Language: May need simplified language and limited vocabulary.
 Ideas/conversations may be difficult to follow, with the need to request frequent clarification.
 Some immaturities in the speech sound system.
 Grammar/phonological awareness still fairly poor and therefore their literacy can be affected.
-Cognition and Learning May have difficulties with the skills needed for effective learning such as use of: Language, memory and reasoning skills

-Sequencing and organisational skills

-An understanding of number
+May have difficulties with the skills needed for effective learning such as use of: Cognition and Learning Language, memory and reasoning skills Sequencing and organisational skills An understanding of number

-Problem-solving and concept development skills
+Problem-solving and concept development sakills

 Fine and gross motor skills

 Independent learning skills

 Exercising choice

 Decision making

 Information processing

-Children may have a specific learning disability such as dyslexia, dyscalculia,

-dyspraxia or dysgraphia.
+Children may have a specific learning disability such as dyslexia, dyscalculia, dyspraxia or dysgraphia.

-Social, Mental May have difficulties with social and emotional development which may
+May have difficulties with social and emotional development which may lead to or stem from:

+Social, Mental Social isolation

-and Emotional lead to or stem from:
+and Emotional Behaviour difficulties

 Health

-Social isolation

-Behaviour difficulties

-Attention difficulties (ADHD)
+noutin

-Anxiety and depression
+Anxiety and depression Attachment disorders

-Attachment disorders

 Low self esteem

 Issues with self-image

-Sensory and /or These pupils may have a medical or genetic condition that could lead to
+Sensery and /ar These pupils may have a medical or genetic condition that could lead to difficulties with:

-Physical difficulties with:

-j
+Sensory and /or On a sifile manufacture dition

-Specific medical condition
+Physical Specific medical condition

 Gross/fine motor skills

 Visual/hearing impairment

 Accessing the curriculum without adaptation

 Physically accessing the building or equipment

 Over sensitivity to noise/smell/light/touch/taste

 Toileting/self-care